tasket/doc1/README.md

 Using a ProxyVM to set up a VPN client gives you the ability to:

-- Separate your VPN credentials from your NetVM.
+- Separate your VPN credentials from your NetVM and AppVMs.
-- Separate your VPN credentials from your AppVM data.
+- Concretely prevent network traffic from leaking _around_ the VPN.
-- Easily control which of your AppVMs are connected to your VPN by simply setting it as a NetVM of the desired AppVM.
+- Easily control which of your AppVMs are connected through your VPN by simply setting it as a NetVM of the desired AppVM.